UrielOfir/ansible/readme.md

 With this ansible playbook you can run the Weight Tracker app on the azure resources that are built in this Terraform module- https://github.com/UrielOfir/Terraform.

 1. Connect to the ansible VM you have in your environment.
-(The user name and password are the same as the one you used to create the VM, you can find them in the `.tfvars` files)
+(The user name and password are the same as the one you used to create the VM, you can find them in the `.tfvars` files and your Terraform output.)
 2. Clone this repo to your machine- `git clone https://github.com/UrielOfir/ansible`.
 3. [Install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu)
 4. Run the command `export ANSIBLE_HOST_KEY_CHECKING=False` to enable connection to the hosts machines with user name and password.